kaushikacharya/leenashekhar.github.io/_posts/2019-01-30-KL-Divergence.md

 \end{align*}
 $$

-## How to derive KL Divergence?
+## How to derive KL Divergence for Gaussian distributions?

-We know that PDF of Gaussian distribution can be written us:
+We know that PDF of Gaussian distribution can be written as:

 $$
 \begin{align*}